 - Contribution to ICC’s mission and values

 - Impact on Community

-The Endowed Teaching Chair awards a stipend of up to $3,500 or equivalent in release time to the faculty awardee.
+The Endowed Teaching Chair awards a stipend of up to $5,000 or equivalent in release time to the faculty awardee.
 The stipend supports faculty plans to improve instruction or enhance professional development.
-Successful candidates also receive an engraved plaque, with a medallion and recognition at ICC’s Annual Employee Recognition event.
+Successful candidates also receive an engraved plaque, with a medallion.
+The announcement will be made at ICC’s Annual Employee Recognition event on April 16, 2021.

 The Endowed Teaching Chair is made possible through the Educational Foundation by the support of individuals, corporations, and organizations committed to the “art and science of teaching”.
 The Endowed Teaching Chair is named for retired ICC President, Dr. Thomas K. Thomas.

 Full-time, tenured, and tenure-track faculty are eligible.
 Recipients must maintain continuous, full-time employment at ICC.

 A screening/selection committee will review and score each application with equal emphasis on:

 - The overall application, teaching philosophy, and faculty activities/awards